expalmer/metalsmith-gist/Readme.md

 var gist = require('metalsmith-gist');

 metalsmith.use(gist({
-  debug: true // optional, it's only to show simple warnings }));
+  debug: true,       // optional, it's only to show simple warnings
+  caching: true,     // optional, to caching your gists. default is `true`
+  cacheDir: '.gists' // optional, cache directory. default is `.gists` }));
 ```